-These are the Release Notes for Early Enrollment v11.3.
-This build has been running on the Test Servers since Friday, July 22, and was deployed to the Live Servers on Wednesday, July 27.
+These are the Release Notes for Early Enrollment v11.5.
+This build was deployed to the Live Servers on Friday, October 14, and has been running on the Test Servers since Tuesday, October 11.